Pedro-vd20/access_lab_iot/README.md

 * `200`: request successful, files received and verified.
 * `301 new_url`: the request was received successfully and the file should be sent to `/upload/new_url`.
 * `401`: unathorized request.
 The server will ignore the request.
-* `412`: precondition failed, files to receive not sent in request.
+* `412`: precondition failed, files/headers necessary not sent in request.
 * `415`: unsopported file type received, request rejected.
 * `500`: error receiving file, checksum could not be verified.